Tenant farmer: Ireland

 Until about 1900, the majority of Ireland was held by landlords, as much as 97% in 1870, and rented out to tenant farmers who had to pay rent to landlords and taxes to the Church of Ireland and State.
 The majority of the people had no access to land.
 1.5% of the population owned 33.7% of the island, and 50% of the country was in the hands of only 750 families.
 Absenteeism was common and detrimental to the country's progress.
 Tenants often sub-rented small plots on a yearly basis from local farmers paying for them by labour service by a system, known as conacre, most without any lease or land rights.
-Irish smallholders were indistinguishable from the cottiers of England.
+Irish smallholders were similar to the cottiers in Britain.

 The abuse of tenant farmers led to widespread emigration to the United States and the colonies and was a key factor within the Home Rule Movement.
 They also underlined a deterioration in Protestant-Catholic relationships, although there were notable elements of cooperation in reform attempts such as the Tenant Right League of the 1850s.
 Following the Great Famine tenant farmers were the largest class of people.
 Discontent led to the Land War of the 1870s onwards, the Landlord and Tenant (Ireland) Act 1870, the founding of the Land League 1879 to establish fair rents and the fixity of tenures.
 The movement played a key element in the unification of country and urban classes and the creation of a national identity not existing before.